 - Once the water has resumed boiling, reduce heat to a simmer and part cook the potatoes.
 This should take around ten minutes.

 - Remove potatoes from the pan and drain in a colander.

 - Take a pan that is large enough to hold all the potatoes in a single layer.
 Place on medium heat and add the mustard oil.

 - When the oil starts to smoke add the potatoes and fry until golden and crisp.
 This will take around ten minutes.

-- Using a slotted spoon remove the potatoes from the oil and place on absorbent paper.
+- Using a slotted spoon, remove the potatoes from the oil and place them on absorbent paper.

 - Once the potatoes are cool enough to handle, poke holes in them using a toothpick or skewer.
 This helps the potatoes absorb the flavours of the masala in which they will be finished.
 Set aside.